 Place your brownies on a solid surface and create frosting ribbons starting at the bottom of the tree and working your way to the top.

-Tip: Use a small plastic bag with the end of one corner cut off, pipe the frosting onto the trees.
+Tip: Use a small plastic bag with a small hole cut in a corner, and pipe the frosting onto the trees.
+You can also use a pastry bag.

 Next, trim your tree with M&M’S ornaments (or candy of choice) and a candy cane trunk.